MarkusSagen/homepage/content/post/About Programming.md

 +++
 title = "About Programming"
 author = ["Markus Sagen"]
+date = 2021-05-09
+lastmod = 2021-05-11T16:15:19+02:00
 draft = false
+tags = ["Philosophy", "Programming"]
 +++

 Harping on any one programming paradime is counter productive.
 Object-Oriented Programming may be the most popular programming style for a wide set of programming languages - I think it's safe to say that most newer languages, such as Go, Rust etc, are moving away from that approach.
 I think languages should be pragmatic and solution focused and not enforce a programmatic ideology for how you should think about and structure your code.
-However, I do enforce standardisation and global standards for formating for readability and structure.
+However, I do enforce standardization and global standards for formatting for readability and structure.
 And for me, it mostly comes down to the core essence of what coding to me is about:

 1. Solving you problem
 2. Expressing your intent with your solution